The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/2-css.md

 </details>

-**Q: For the HTML and CSS below, what will be the color of paragraph?**
+**Q: For the HTML and CSS below, what will be the color of paragraph? (pay close attention)**

+HTML:
 ```html
 <p class='fun'>Hello World</p>
 ```

+CSS:
 ```css
 .fun {
   color: orange;